 I received my PhD in Sociology from York University, my MA in Sociology from the University of Windsor, and my BA in Psychology from Carleton University.

 Prior to joining Laurier, I was an Assistant Professor in the Department of Sociology at York University.
 Before completing my doctorate, I worked for six years as a Probation Officer and a Correctional Centre Caseworker in Alberta.

 Research Interests / Ongoing Projects

-My current research projects focus on women in policing (“police mothers”), gendered violence (rape culture in university), and community policing initiatives.
+My current research projects focus on women in policing (“police mothers”), police cultures, gendered violence, and security networks.
 My past projects centered on families and intimate relations and the scholarship of teaching and learning.
 Critical theorizing, discourse analysis, and other qualitative methodologies guide my research.